rueckstiess/mtools/README.rst

 <https://rueckstiess.github.io/mtools/install.html>`__ for more information.

 The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
-As of October 2022, that includes MongoDB 4.2 or newer.
+As of December 2022, that includes MongoDB 4.2 or newer.

-NOTE: logv2 format (MongoDB 4.4+) is not fully supported yet.

 Recent Changes
 --------------